 How long does it take to close and fund the loan once accepted?

 Once the loan offer is accepted, funding can occur within 3 business days, often faster.
-Paperwork, logistics and funding typically take a few days to complete.
-Funding is provided as soon as condition reports are completed and the art is secure in our designated storage facility.
+Paperwork, insurance and funding typically take a few days to complete.
 If required, the process can be fast-tracked to get you your loan within 24 hours!

-The borrower will add LONO as a “Loss Payee” on their policy so the current insurance policy remains in place while the art is transported and stored.
+The borrower will add LONO as a “Loss Payee” on their policy so the current insurance policy remains in place for the duration of the loan term.
+The borrower must also give LONO permission to make inquiries to your insurance company for the duration of the loan to ensure that your insurance is in place at all times.
 If the piece is not insured, LONO will assist the borrower with obtaining the necessary insurance through our various insurance partners.
 LONO will review the “Care, Custody and Control” clauses in your insurance policy and will assist the borrower with the process.

 If I don't have sufficient insurance to qualify for a loan, what do I do?

 LONO works with Marsh Canada and they can arrange for the proper insurance for you from top insurance companies such as AXA, AIG, XL and Chubb.
 LONO will make the necessary introduction to Marsh Canada if additional insurance coverage is required.

 How do I repay my loan at the end of the term?

 Repayment can be handled by wire, money order or certified cheque by mail, or in person.

 You can prepay your loan at any point in time with no additional penalty.
 We are proud that all LONO loans are in compliance with the Consumer Protection Act.

 What happens if I default on my loan?